AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 We’re looking forward to hearing your thoughts and we hope you will enjoy this release!

-Please note that following this release we want to focus on refactoring the code and prepare things for the next stage leading to the moment in which we will open source AKASHA.
+Please note that following this release we want to focus on refactoring the code and prepare things for the next stage leading to open sourcing AKASHA.
 That being said, expect a slow down in new features added in the coming weeks but be sure that it will  be worth it in the long run.

 Thank you for your understanding! ^_^

 And to conclude, this is a short video covering our journey to EDCON in Paris while development on this release was taking place in our Bucharest hacklab.
-It was an inspiring trip and this was our first conference at which we presented AKASHA - **many thanks, again, to everyone for the warm welcome!**
+It was an inspiring trip and this was our first conference at which we presented AKASHA - **many thanks, again, to everyone for the amazing welcome!**

 <iframe width="720" height="340" src="https://www.youtube.com/embed/6AOj_K-9AIY" frameborder="0" allowfullscreen></iframe>